gogs/go-gogs-client/README.md

 Gogs API client in Go
 =====================

-This package is still in experiment.
+This package is still in experiment, see [Wiki](https://github.com/gogits/go-gogs-client/wiki) for documentation.

 ## License